 SOP for Scrap Classifications in Soap Industry

 This SOP provides the details of scrap classification and addition in soap batches of different variants.
-The plant team must focus on continuous improvements so that generation of scrap is minimized by the use of technology, prevention, training, and awareness.
+The plant team must focus on continuous improvements so that the generation of scrap is minimized by the use of technology, prevention, training, and awareness.

 SCOPE

-All employees of batch manufacturing section, stamping and wrapping/packing stations operatives, shift in-charges, Lab In-charge, production in-charge, and local company team
+All employees of the batch manufacturing section, stamping and wrapping/packing stations operatives, shift in-charges, Lab In-charge, production in-charge, and local company team

 {tocify} $title={Table of Contents}